Sleepw4lker/TameMyCerts/user-guide/yubikey-piv-attestation.md

 > Applies to **online** and **offline** certificate templates.

 > TameMyCerts YubiKey PIV attestation is the first utlizing Event Tracing for Windows (ETW) for logging.
-Yubikey validation will log which policy was matched in the Operations log, the entry will also include information about the YubiKey.
+YubiKey validation will log which policy was matched in the Operations log, the entry will also include information about the YubiKey.

-TameMyCerts can ensure that a key pair has been created and is secured with a Yubikey (<https://www.yubico.com/products/yubikey-5-overview/>).
+TameMyCerts can ensure that a key pair has been created and is secured with a YubiKey (<https://www.yubico.com/products/yubikey-5-overview/>).

 This feature is called _Personal Identity Verification (PIV)_ attestation (<https://developers.yubico.com/PIV/Introduction/PIV_attestation.html>).
 It can be combined with any other TameMyCerts feature.